Racheal-jpg/Car-Market-Analysis/README.md

 -   Car_2:

-\* The Owner column is recoded to more descriptive values (e.g., "0" to "First owner").
+\* The Owner column is re_coded to more descriptive values (e.g., "0" to "First owner").

 \* The Selling_price column is converted from a double to a numeric type after multiplying by 10000 and rounding to two decimal places.
 This step assumes the original values were in a different unit (e.g., lakhs or thousands).